nvimdev/dope/README.md

 ```

 A nice structure right ?
 Looks complicated ?
-You can delete any folder except core and keymap modules. the
+You can delete any folder except core and keymap modules.
+The

-rule of `modules` you can delete folders in modules. and create folder with your favorite name, but you must
+rule of `modules` is you can delete folders in modules.
+And create folder with your favorite name, but you must

 create `plugins.lua` and register your plugins in this file by using cosynvim api.